aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/shapes/send-shape-front-or-back-inside-the-worksheet/_index.md

 ## **Possible Usage Scenarios**

 When there are multiple shapes present in the same location then how will they be visible is decided by their z-order positions.
-Aspose.Cells provides [**Shape.to_front_or_back()**](https://reference.aspose.com/cells/python-net/aspose.cells.drawing/shape/to_front_or_back) method which changes the z-order position of the shape.
+Aspose.Cells for Python via .NET provides [**Shape.to_front_or_back()**](https://reference.aspose.com/cells/python-net/aspose.cells.drawing/shape/to_front_or_back) method which changes the z-order position of the shape.
 If you want to send shape to back you will use a negative number like -1, -2, -3, etc. and if you want to send shape to the front, you will use a positive number like 1, 2, 3, etc.

 ## **Send Shape Front or Back inside the Worksheet**